Security Awareness Isn’t Dead: But It’s Not Enough

 Old-school security awareness training fails to change behavior, leaving organizations vulnerable to evolving threats.
 Discover how a behavior-driven security culture with adaptive learning, nudging, and AI-driven interventions can significantly reduce cyber risk.

-Organizations have long used security awareness training to educate employees about cyber threats like phishing and insider attacks.
-Gartner’s 2014 recognition of Security Awareness Computer-Based Training (CBT) helped formalize these efforts, making training more structured.
+Organizations have long relied on security awareness training to educate employees about cyber threats like phishing and insider attacks.
+Gartner's recognition of Security Awareness ComputerBased Training (CBT) helped formalize these efforts, yet the core question remains: is awareness training enough to change behavior in 2026?

-However, the cyber skills gap is growing.
-According to the World Economic Forum (2025) (WEF, 2025), it increased by 8% in 2024, with two out of three organizations struggling to find skilled security professionals.
-Worse, only 14% of companies feel confident they have the right people to handle today’s threats.
+The answer is increasingly no. The cyber skills gap continues to grow.
+According to the World Economic Forum (2025) (WEF, 2025), the skills gap grew by 8% in 2024, with two out of three organizations struggling to find skilled security professionals.
+Only 14% of companies feel confident they can handle today's threats, a figure that has not improved into 2026.

 Who Thinks That Security Awareness Doesn’t Work?